engtuncay/engtuncay.github.io/web-javascript/js-info/js-intro-13-1-Modules.md

 };
 ```

-*Important : what if same exported identifier (variable,reference etc) is used in multiple modules*
+🔨 Important : what if same exported identifier (variable,reference etc) is used in multiple modules

 If this module is imported from multiple files, the module is only evaluated the first time, `admin` object is created, and then passed to all further importers.

 All importers get exactly the one and only `admin` object:

+--*TBC - modules

 ```js
 // 📁 1.js